dayyass/milkshakelang/README.md

-# The Milk Shake Programming Language
+# The MilkShake Programming Language

 Dedicated to the biggest MilkShake lover Igor ❤️